-What to See and Do
+What to See and Do in the Blackall Ranges

-Since I’m not much of a restaurant goer (though afternoon tea never goes astray… 🙂 ) or shopper, you won’t find too many ideas for eating out or shopping here.
+But just a note of caution, since I’m not much of a restaurant goer (though afternoon tea never goes astray… 🙂 ) or shopper, you won’t find too many ideas for eating out or shopping here.
 I’m really more into lookouts and walks than meandering around towns and poking my nose into too many shops.

 Visiting the three “M-towns” – Mapleton, Montville and Maleny – along the route is kind of obligatory.

 And admittedly, they are rather neat little towns with Maleny being my favourite by far.

 Coming from Nambour, Mapleton is the first town you reach.
 It’s nice and sleepy with a bakery, pub and a couple of other eateries.
 There’s also a lovely waterlily pond but what I like is that it’s close to Mapleton Falls National Park with a fabulous (very short) rainforest walk at hand.

 From Mapleton, it’s only 6km until you reach Montville.
 Along the way, you can catch glimpses of the coast, or even veer off at Kondalilla Falls Road for a picnic at Kondalilla Falls National Park.

 Montville, in contrast to Mapleton, is that perfect little, almost kitschy, town where you can stuff yourself full of slightly overpriced food, buy pretty things you don’t really need, and eat more chocolate than would ever be good for you.
 However, all this comes with gorgeous views for a backdrop.